 Subject Access Requests (SARs) can be made to the DPO via data_privacy@veristat.com.

-- Complaints that cannot be resolved internally by Veristat will be referred to the applicable independent dispute resolution body/Supervisory Authority designated to address complaints and provide appropriate recourse, which will be provided free of charge to the individual ((1) the panel established by the EU DPAs and, as applicable, the UK Information Commissioner’s Office (ICO) (and the Gibraltar Regulatory Authority (GRA)), and/or (2) the Swiss Federal Data Protection and Information Commissioner (FDPIC), an alternative dispute resolution provider based in the European Union and, as applicable, the United Kingdom, and/or Switzerland for HR, or (3) the International Centre for Dispute Resolution-American Arbitration Association (ICDR-AAA), an alternative dispute resolution provider based in the United States.
+Complaints that cannot be resolved internally by Veristat will be referred to the applicable independent dispute resolution body/Supervisory Authority designated to address complaints and provide appropriate recourse, which will be provided free of charge to the individual ((1) the panel established by the EU DPAs and, as applicable, the UK Information Commissioner’s Office (ICO) (and the Gibraltar Regulatory Authority (GRA)), and/or (2) the Swiss Federal Data Protection and Information Commissioner (FDPIC), an alternative dispute resolution provider based in the European Union and, as applicable, the United Kingdom, and/or Switzerland for HR, or (3) the International Centre for Dispute Resolution-American Arbitration Association (ICDR-AAA), an alternative dispute resolution provider based in the United States, for non-HR data disputes.

 If you wish to contact Veristat to ask questions, discuss privacy matters, exercise your rights (to the extent applicable) or report your concerns, please contact us at: data_privacy@veristat.com or by writing to: